joonho3020/joonho3020.github.io/content/articles/frontend-hdl-dev.md

 For cache keys, I hash the classfiles, their dependencies, and module instantiation parameters.
 Dependencies can be approximated by parsing the classfile constant pool (which includes class references used for JVM linking).

-The core API looks like this:
+The core API for lazy evaluation looks like this:

 ```scala
 /** Registers the module body for lazy elaboration.